 10.10.1 The window frame or latch must be replaced when it becomes difficult to maintain a seal.
-When replacing the window frame or latch, the acoustical foam inside the helmet should also be replaced.
+When replacing the window frame or latch on a helmet with webbed suspension, the acoustical foam inside the helmet should also be replaced.